MasterCloudApps-Projects/tbd-social-networks-planner/docs/ExternalAPIs.md

 To communicate our application with Twitter, we have created a Twitter Developer Account.
 Once we created the account, we create our app project to publish on behalf the user.
 The twitter project is: social-networks-planner.
-When you post a tweet using our application you will se a reference (next to the date and hour of the tweet) of this app.
-To post on behalf other user, the user have to grant permissions to our application.
+When you post a tweet using our application you will see a reference (next to the date and hour of the tweet) of this app.
+To post on behalf other user, the user has to grant permissions to our application.

 **Steps to grant permissions to tbd-social-networks-planner:**
 - First of all the user has to call the auth endpoint: https://ais-tbd-social-networks.herokuapp.com/api/v1/twitter/auth